ringcentral/aclu/ui/README.md

 considering we're trying to build generic HTML elements though, it will be the template defining the structure of the props object.
 So how does the application know the format of props?

-### Properties Data Classes
+### Elements - Properties Data Classes

-For each UI template requiring props data, there is a corresponding class defined in the UI package to generate that data.
+For each UI template macro requiring props data, there is a corresponding class defined in the UI package to generate that data.
 Each class interface is specific to the macro using it, but abstract enough to keep the application from being tightly coupled to a template.

 ## Getting Started